Jul

 Summer Flounder Commercial Mesh Exemption Framework/Addendum FMAT/PDT Meeting

-The Summer Flounder Commercial Mesh Exemption Framework/Addendum Fishery Management Action Team (FMAT) / Plan Development Team (PDT) will hold a meeting via webinar on Monday, March 11, 2024 from 1 p.m. to 3 p.m.
+The Summer Flounder Commercial Mesh Exemption Framework/Addendum Fishery Management Action Team (FMAT) / Plan Development Team (PDT) will hold a meeting via webinar on Friday, May 10, 2024 from 1 p.m. - 2:30 p.m.

-The FMAT/PDT will meet to review and discuss several aspects of the Summer Flounder Mesh Exemption Framework/Addenda including, updates to the framework/addenda timeline and analysis needs in preparation for the April 2024 Council meeting.
+The FMAT/PDT will meet to review and discuss several aspects of the Summer Flounder Mesh Exemption Framework/Addenda including revised alternatives, additional analysis, and additional information needs to finalize a draft document for public comment.

 Webinar Connection